Blupo/ColorPane/docs/user-guide/color-editor.md

 ## Palettes

+/// warning
+If you don't have the Companion plugin installed, you won't be able to create, edit, or import palettes.
+///

 ![The palettes page](../images/palettes-grid.png)

 Palettes let you store lists of colors.
 For most palettes, you will see (from top to bottom, left to right): a search bar, buttons to switch between grid or list layout, a button to add the current color to the palette, and the list of colors.